Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 #### Visualization

-These are the visualizations of the dataset to help discover the items that are frequently bought together in order to make a better decision in promoting the market items in the Grocery store
+These are the visualizations of the dataset to help discover the items that are frequently bought together in order to make a better decision in promoting the market items in the Grocery Store.
 ```python
 # transform antecedent, consequent, and support columns into matrix
 support_table = rules.pivot(index = 'consequents', columns = 'antecedents', values = 'support')